Dikroll/Void-Iris/README.md

 2. Search for `Void Iris`
 3. Click **Install**
 4. Reload the editor if prompted
-5. Go to `File → Preferences → Color Theme → Void Iris`
+5. Go to `File → Preferences → Color Theme`
-6. Enjoy your journey into the void 🌌
+6. Choose your sister:
+   - **Void Iris** for the dark cosmic journey 🌌
+   - **Endless Iris** for the light celestial path ✨
+7. Switch between them anytime—the sisters are always with you

 ---